 - Multiple backs and forths with the carriers may happen

-- A census is taken for group coverage
+- A census is taken for employee benefits

-You may have the application sent back requiring additional analysis or information, so make sure you put that time into your sales cycle to ensure you’ve given yourself the space you need to move through this step in the right amount of time.
+You may have the application sent back requiring additional analysis or information, so make sure you put that time into your sales cycle to give yourself the space you need to move through this step in the right amount of time.

 Closely monitor your entire app submission process by utilizing workflow automation to inform you when an app is submitted, rejected, and approved.
 Learn more about how Automated Workflow in AgencyBloc can help you better manage your policies.

 Closed Lost: When you lose an opportunity or a new policy is not written and enrolled

 Closed is the final and most critical step.
 Closed is when you define who you've won, who you've lost, and the reasons behind those losses.

 Using this insight, you can better understand your entire sales process and cycle to make meaningful changes and know how to proceed in the future.

 For example, here at AgencyBloc, we may list an opportunity as a Closed Lost — X Integration.
 This means the opportunity needed X Integration to be completely successful with their efforts.
 If we lose their business because of this gap, we mark them as Closed Lost — X Integration.
 Then, in the future, when we launch a partnership with X Integration, we can circle back with those opportunities to convey the exciting news and see if we are now a good fit for their needs.